 1. Career Fulfilment

 When we are happy, fulfilled and motivated at work we tend to take those feelings home with us.

 The benefits of being in the right job go well beyond our working day.
 Relationships at home, quality of life and self-esteem are all enhanced.

 There are no good or bad, right or wrong motivators in themselves, however “fitness for purpose” is very important and an analysis of the job role and an understanding of the candidate’s motivational drivers gives us an improved predictor of success (when added to other essential information about skills/knowledge of course).

 Imagine if you could know precisely what motivates each of your key staff about their work?
-If you knew exactly what motivates them you could learn to relate to them in ways that would tend to enhance their motivation and not diminish it.
+When we know exactly what motivates them, leaders and colleagues can learn to relate to each other in ways that would tend to enhance motivation and not diminish it or fuel unhealthy conflict.
 Retention would be much easier to achieve.

 4. Reward & What’s Important

 What if you could know what motivates each of the members of your Sales Team, Management team, or Finance team about their work.
 Being armed with that quality information, targeted incentive and reward strategies (in the broadest sense of the term) could be developed leading to their enhanced motivation.